Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 Adaptor2d_OffsetCurve aOC(BaseCurve, Offset) --> Adaptor2d_OffsetCurve aOC(BaseCurve, -Offset)

-subsection upgrade_750_ProgressIndicator Change of Message_ProgressIndicator
+@subsection upgrade_750_ProgressIndicator Change of progress indication API

-The progress indication mechanism has been revised to eliminate its weak points in previous design (leading to ambiguity and unprotected from an error-prone behavior).
+The progress indication mechanism has been revised to eliminate its weak points in previous design (leading to implementation mistakes).
 Redesign also allows using progress indicator in multi-threaded algorithms in more straight-forward way with minimal overhead.
-Note, however, that multi-threaded algorithm should pre-allocate per-thread progress scopes in advance to ensure thread-safety - check new classes API for details.
+Note however, that multi-threaded algorithm should pre-allocate per-task progress ranges in advance to ensure thread-safety - see examples in documentation of class Message_ProgressScope for details.

 Classes Message_ProgressSentry and Message_ProgressScale have been removed.
-New classes Message_ProgressScope and Messge_ProgressRange replace them and should be used as main API classes to organize progress indication in the algorithms.
+New classes Message_ProgressScope and Message_ProgressRange should be used as main API classes to organize progress indication in the algorithms.
-Instances of the class Message_ProgressRange are used to pass the progress capability to nested levels of the algorithm and an instance of the class Message_ProgressScope is to be created (preferably as local variable) to manage progress at each level of the algorithm.
+Instances of the class Message_ProgressRange are used to pass the progress capability to nested levels of the algorithm, and an instance of the class Message_ProgressScope is to be created (preferably as local variable) to manage progress at each level of the algorithm.
 The instance of Message_ProgressIndicator is not passed anymore to sub-algorithms.
 See documentation of the class Message_ProgressScope for more details and examples.

 Methods to deal with progress scopes and to advance progress are removed from class Message_ProgressIndicator; now it only provides interface to the application-level progress indicator.
 Virtual method Message_ProgressIndicator::Show() has changed its signature and should be updated accordingly in descendants of Message_ProgressIndicator.
 The scope passed as argument to this method can be used to obtain information on context of the current process (instead of calling method GetScope() in previous implementation).
-Methods Show(), UserBreak(), and Reset() are made protected in class Message_ProgressIndicator; method More() of Message_ProgressScope should be used to know if the cancel event has come.
+Methods Show(), UserBreak(), and Reset() are made protected in class Message_ProgressIndicator; methods More() or UserBreak() of classes Message_ProgressScope or Message_ProgressRange should be used to know if the cancel event has come.
 See documentation of the class Message_ProgressIndicator for more details and implementation of Draw_ProgressIndicator for an example.

-Lets take a look onto typical algorithm using an old API:
+Let's take a look onto typical algorithm using an old API:
 @code
 class MyAlgo
 {